bluday/bluday/README.md

 Reach out to me at: bluday.subsystem284@passinbox.com.

-Completely optional, but any support via [PayPal](https://paypal.me/noahblu117) would be greatly appricated.
+Any donations via [PayPal](https://paypal.me/noahblu117) would be greatly appricated.